 The dyeing process can damage hair, leaving tresses dull and dry.
 With a little extra attention, color-treated hair can stay healthy and vibrant-looking longer.
 Follow these 8 dos and don’ts for taking care of color-treated hair.

-DO invest in color-enhancing hair products.
+- Invest in color-enhancing hair products.
 Ammonia-free products specifically designed for color-treated hair will make color appear brighter and shinier.
 These products are made to treat and protect hair that is left weak from dye.

-DO condition your color.
+- Condition your color.
 Use conditioner every time you shampoo, and don’t rinse it out until the end of your shower – the steam will help the conditioner penetrate deeper into your hair.
 Seal your new color by applying leave-in conditioner and sleeping with hair wrapped, and try a hot-oil deep conditioner once a week to keep hair soft and supple.

-DO use the right hair brush.
+- Use the right hair brush.
 A great brush can prevent fading and promote shine in your hair.
 For a sleek style, use a paddle brush.
 If you have layers and want volume, go for a round natural bristle brush.

-DO protect your hair from the sun.
+- Protect your hair from the sun.
 UV rays fade hair color and dehydrate strands – even during winter months.
 Shampoos, glazes, and conditioners with SPF can help protect hair from sun damage year-round.
 Some brands even include a mix of vitamins A, C, and E, which help restore hair and prevent further damage.

-DON’T overheat.
+- Overheat.
 High heat can cause dull color by making the hair cuticles rough.
 If you can’t air dry, a tourmaline and ceramic grill blow dryer can help smooth cuticles without the damage.
 Flat irons can dry out hair, so use heat-protective products like sprays and serums to prevent damage.